IsiRoca/PHP-CRUD/README.md

 ### Select ###

-Select Rows in a Database
+Select Rows in a Table

 Use the following schema:
 [Table name], [Column Names], [JOIN], [WHERE], [LIKE], [ORDER BY]